- Created: Saturday, 01 May 2010 14:58

 300.13 Legal Action Against PKRA by a Non-Member

-Any non-member who threatens legal action in writing or brings legal action against PKRA will be automatically under a Notice of No Trespassing under ARS 13-1502.
+Any non-member who threatens legal action in writing or brings legal action against PKRA will be automatically prohibited access to the property under a Notice of No Trespassing under ARS 13-1502.
 In writing includes all print and electronic forms of communication (letter, email, forum post, text, instant message, Etc.).
 The Board of Directors will notify the non-member of the Notice of No Trespassing under ARS 13-1502.
 If the Non-Member cannot be contacted easily the Notice will be posted at the PKRA facility.
 The Notice of No Trespassing can only be removed by a vote of two thirds of the Board of Directors.

 300.14 Board Governance